AndrewSav/Remnant2SaveAnalyzer/README.md

 - See connections between locations
 - See World Stones
 - See if a Simulacrum is present in a location
+- Items already looted in a save are dimmed in World Analyzer (not all items can be detected as looted)
+- Items that cannot be obtained in a save without re-rolling because of missing prerequisites are shown in italic in World Analyzer
 - Export save as json for geeks only